miklevin/MikeLev.in/index.md

 ## Tow-it-izm is The Practice of Never Going Obsolete

-MyKoz: A Real OS (pronounced like Marcus Aurelius) is a modification of the standard Windows Ubuntu Linux under the Windows Subsystem for Linux (WSL) designed to teach you stoicism and the timeless skills of Linux, Python, vim and git.
+MyKoz.AI Real/OS (pronounced like Marcus Aurelius) is a modification of the standard Windows Ubuntu Linux under the Windows Subsystem for Linux (WSL) designed to teach you stoicism and the timeless skills of Linux, Python, vim and git.
 Upon install, you'll get a `Linux-side hosted` JupyterLab server